 by L. Virelli

 A gust of wind out of nowhere whipped me in the face.
-My hands tingled beneath the book’s leather bound cover until it grew warm … almost hot to the touch.
+My hands tingled beneath the book’s leather bound cover, until it grew warm under my touch.
 “Okay, Okay.”

 I opened the journal and recognized Julia’s signature in the upper right corner.
-From there, I flipped through and let it fall to any page.
+From there, I flipped through then let it fall to any page.

 April 17, 1960

-A woman’s shriek came from around the corner.
-Joshua’s mother, Isabella, and his aunt Marta, darted into the alley toward us.
+I heard a woman’s shriek come from around the corner.
+Oh God, it was Joshua’s mother, Isabella.
+She and his aunt Marta darted into the alley toward us.

 I slapped the book shut, snuffing emotions that tried to surface over the tragic scene.

 Julia’s voice whispered in my head, “Messengers of peace are often reluctant.”

 I gazed out toward the lake again and knew.
 The story needed to be told, but not by me.
 Julia and Tobias would tell the true story of Joshua Cane.